cosmicBboy/ml-research/deep_cash/README.md

 the advantage is that the Controller mainly has to learn a function that generates performant algorithm and hyperparameter combinations.

-In the META Learn project, a `CashController` represents the policy approximator, which selects actions based on a tree-structured set of softmax classifiers, each one representing some part of the algorithm and hyperparameter space.
+In the META Learn project, a `MetaLearnController` represents the policy approximator, which selects actions based on a tree-structured set of softmax classifiers, each one representing some part of the algorithm and hyperparameter space.
 The controller selects estimators/transformers and hyperparameters in a pre-defined manner (interpreted as embedding priors into the architecture of the system).
 The ordering is the following:

 - one hot encoding
 - one hot encoder hyperparameters